rushoptimus/React-Practice/README.md

 # React-Practice
-This contains the react apps which I have created for practice
+This contains the react apps that I have created for practice

 1. Todo App
+2. Landing page for a Footwear